One down …

-I am still digesting a conversation from Tuesday.
+One down.
+I am still digesting the conversation from Tuesday.
 It is a conversation nearly 3 years in the making and it made me need to take a seat.

 Anyone who has gone through Umbrella Pathways will tell you it is not an easy route.
 It is a long exhausting process and you will need to fight on behalf of your child.
 You may well have to go toe to toe with a GP to get a referral sent, you will definitely know everyone’s names and direct numbers, and they may even sigh when you call yet again.